 Chapter 1 explains the purpose, scope and methodology of the legal review.
 All reviewers should read this chapter.

-Chapter 2 addresses the enabling environment for CRVSID systems.
-All reviewers should complete this chapter, as it is important for any assessment of civil registration, vital statistics and/or identity management systems.
+Chapter 2 addresses the enabling environment and structure of the civil registration system.
+All reviewers should complete this chapter, as it is important for any assessment of the civil registration and vital statistics system.